Can Rolling Resistance & Rider Weight be Assumed Constant, pt 1

 The cumulative sum of these terms ought to balance with the input power over a given short time interval.
 Interestingly, if one is riding with AeroLab Tech Sensors, most of the variables in this equation can be measured nearly instantaneously.
 I have intentionally excluded a few additional terms in this equation for brevity, though if a reader is interested, please see the pioneering work by Martin et al. (Martin JC, Milliken DL, Cobb JE, McFadden KL, Coggan AR, “Validation of a mathematical model for road cycling power,” Journal of Applied Biomechanics 14, pp. 276-291, 1998).
 The purpose of introducing this equation is to have you reflect on where the mass of the rider comes into play, and where the rolling resistance comes into play.
 We will consider ride data collected using AeroLab Tech sensors, and then methodically introduce errors into the rider mass as well as the rolling resistance.
 How these errors propagate into estimations of CdA will be the focus.

 If you are still reading this and understand the equations presented, congratulations!
-You are a bike tech nerd like me! (you should consider applying to join our beta testing group!)
-The remainder of this article is coming soon.
-The remainder of this article has arrived.
-Please see Part 2!
+You are a bike tech nerd like me!
+The remainder of this article has arrived: please see Part 2!